Vault-of-Jok3r/Casino-Directory/README.md

 Some new games will appear soon.

-*<ins>WARNING:</ins> The games can delete your root file and your machine will might be unusable after playing.
+*<ins>WARNING:</ins> The games can delete your root file and your machine might be unusable after playing.
 At your own risks.*

 ## Prerequisites